 The Audit Committee oversees the Company's financial reporting process on behalf of the Board.
-The duties and responsibilities of the Audit Committee are more fully described in the committee's written charter, which is available on our website at www.apam.com.
+The duties and responsibilities of the Audit Committee are more fully described in the committee's written charter, which is available under the Corporate Governance link on our website at www.apam.com.